 Population data is often presented in a form of a pyramid.
 A population pyramid consists of two back-to-back bar graphs, one showing the number of males and one showing the number of females in a particular population in five-year age groups.

 Population pyramids provide an overall picture of the age and sex structure in a population.
 Age and sex are important determinants of the health of individuals.
 Thus, the age and sex structure of a population has a strong effect on patterns of illness and use of health services.

 The shape of a pyramid quickly communicates the details of the population.
 Population pyramids that are triangular (broad at the base and narrow rapidly towards the top) indicate a large number of children and a small number of older people, which implies a high fertility rate, high death rate, and short life expectancy.
 A more rectangular shape reflects lower death rates, with most of the population living to old age.
 Migration patterns, for example young adults moving to urban areas and retired people moving to coastal areas, also affect the shape of the population pyramid.
 Changes in the shape of a population pyramid over time reflect the changing composition of the population, associated with changes in fertility, mortality and migration at each age.

-The Department of Planning and Environment.
+Department of Planning, Industry and Environment.
 New South Wales State and Local Government Area Population Projections.
-Available at http://www.planning.nsw.gov.au/en-au/deliveringhomes/populationandhouseholdprojections/data.aspx
+Available at: http://www.planning.nsw.gov.au/en-au/deliveringhomes/populationandhouseholdprojections/data.aspx

-Note from the NSW Department of Planning and Environment website: http://www.planning.nsw.gov.au/Research-and-Demography/Demography/Population-projections/NSW-Population-Projections-User-Guide
+Note from the NSW Department of Planning, Industry and Environment website.
+Available at: https://www.planning.nsw.gov.au/Research-and-Demography/Demography/Population-projections/NSW-Population-Projections-User-Guide

 • The estimated residential population of NSW in 2017 was 7,861,068 which was just under one-third of Australia's population.
 The population of NSW in 2036 is projected to be approximately 9,925,548.